-Thumbs are such wonderful things we generally just take them for granted.
-When your thumb hurts is when you really notice just how much you use it.
+Thumbs are awesome!
+So awesome in fact that most of the time we take them for granted.
+That is… until your thumb starts to hurt.
+When you have pain in your thumb, you realize just how much you use it.
 There are many conditions that can cause thumb pain.
-This blog will highlight some of the most common problems and help to answer the question- My thumb hurts – what’s wrong?
+Let’s look at some of the most common thumb problems to help answer the question- My thumb hurts – what’s wrong?

-Four common conditions that can cause thumb pain are:
+Here are four of the most common conditions that can cause pain in your thumb:

 Where Does It Hurt?

 |At the base of the thumb where your thumb meets your wrist; you feel pain when pinching or gripping, especially holding small objects like pens or tool handles||CMC Thumb Arthritis: Arthritis of the base of the thumb that provides your thumbs mobility|